nodejs/node/doc/api/async_hooks.md

 All callbacks are optional.
 So, for example, if only resource cleanup needs to be tracked then only the `destroy()` callback needs to be passed.
-The specifics of all functions that can be passed to `callbacks` is in the section `Hook Callbacks`.
+The specifics of all functions that can be passed to `callbacks` is in the section [`Hook Callbacks`][].

 ##### Error Handling

 If any `AsyncHook` callbacks throw, the application will print the stack trace and exit.
-The exit path does follow that of any uncaught exception.
-However, `'exit'` callbacks will still fire unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will be printed and the application exits, leaving a core file.
+The exit path does follow that of an uncaught exception but all `uncaughtException` listeners are removed, thus forceing the process to exit.
+The `'exit'` callbacks will still call unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will be printed and the application exits, leaving a core file.

 The reason for this error handling behavior is that these callbacks are running at potentially volatile points in an object's lifetime, for example during